Sono Onna, Jiruba

 (その女、ジルバ, Sono Onna, Jiruba) is a Japanese manga series written and illustrated by Shinobu Arima.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Original Zōkan from June 2011 to August 2018.
 A live-action television drama adaptation aired from January to March 2021.

+Plot

+Arata Usui is a 40-year-old woman with no romance or savings account.
+One day, she visits a bar named "Old Jack & Rose" headed by senior citizens.
+She later joins as a hostess.

 Media

 Manga

-Written and illustrated by Shinobu Arima, Sono Onna, Jiruba was serialized in Shogakukan's seinen manga magazine Big Comic Original Zōkan from June 10, 2011 to August 10, 2018.
-Its chapters were collected into five tankōbon volumes released from February 28, 2013 to September 28, 2018.
+Written and illustrated by Shinobu Arima, Sono Onna, Jiruba was serialized in Shogakukan's seinen manga magazine Big Comic Original Zōkan from June 10, 2011, to August 10, 2018.
+Its chapters were collected into five tankōbon volumes released from February 28, 2013, to September 28, 2018.